MicrosoftDocs/dataexplorer-docs/data-explorer/t-sql-in-kusto.md

 ---
-title: Kusto MS-TDS/T-SQL differences with SQL Server - Azure Data Explorer
+title: T-SQL in Kusto versus Microsoft SQL Server - Azure Data Explorer
-description: This article describes MS-TDS/T-SQL Differences between Kusto and Microsoft SQL Server in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 09/04/2019
+description: This article describes T-SQL differences between Kusto and Microsoft SQL Server in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 02/02/2023
 ---
-# MS-TDS/T-SQL Differences between Kusto and Microsoft SQL Server
+# T-SQL in Kusto versus Microsoft SQL Server

-Below is partial list of the main differences between Kusto and SQL Server's implementation of T-SQL.
+Kusto implements a subset of the T-SQL language.
+This article provides an overview of the main differences between the Kusto and Microsoft SQL Server implementations of T-SQL.

 ## CREATE, INSERT, DROP, ALTER statements

 Kusto doesn't support schema modifications or data modifications through MS-TDS, nor does it support the above T-SQL statements.

-## Correlated sub-queries
+## Correlated subqueries

-Kusto doesn't support correlated sub-queries in `SELECT`, `WHERE`, and `JOIN` clauses.
+Kusto doesn't support correlated subqueries in `SELECT`, `WHERE`, and `JOIN` clauses.

 ## TOP flavors